cerc-io/ipld-eth-beacon-indexer/README.md

 ### Testing the `pkg/beaconclient`

+To test the `pkg/beaconclient`, keep the following in mind.

+#### Get SSZ Files

 To test the `/pkg/beaconclient`, you will need to download data locally.

 1. [Install Minio](https://docs.min.io/minio/baremetal/quickstart/quickstart.html), you only need the client, `mc`.
 2. Run: `mc cp`

+#### Understanding Testing Components

+A few notes about the testing components.

+- The `TestEvents` map contains several events for testers to leverage when testing.
+- Any object ending in `-dummy` is not a real object.
+You will also notice it has a present field called `MimicConfig`.
+This object will use an existing SSZ object, and update the parameters from the `Head` and `MimicConfig`.
+  - This is done because creating an empty or minimal `SignedBeaconBlock` and `BeaconState` is fairly challenging.
+  - By slightly modifying an existing object, we can test re-org, malformed objects, and other negative conditions.

 # Contribution